Adaptive Human Trajectory Prediction via Latent Corridors: Adaptation via Learned Latent Corridors

 \para{A compact but spatially-grounded representation} In Equation~\eqref{eq:promtp_adapt_rule}, the prompt is assumed to be the same size as the image, $h \times w$, which is nice for spatial alignment between the prompt and scene.
 However, in our experiments, where all images are of size $h=288$ and $w=480$, this naive image-based representation requires learning an additional $138$K parameters.
-Considering that our base predictor $\pred$ has $\sim900$K trainable parameters, this prompt increases the model parameter size by over $15\%$ and makes it infeasible to learn meaningful latent corridors from small amounts of new human trajectories (see Sec.~\ref{sec:supp-ablation}).
-Instead, we propose to represent the prompt as a \textit{low-rank representation} with rank $1$.
+Considering that our base predictor $\pred$ has $\sim900$K trainable parameters, this prompt increases the model parameter size by over $15\%$.
+Instead, we propose a \textit{low-rank representation} of the prompt with rank $1$.
 We initialize our latent corridor as a vector of dimension $h + w$ using Kaiming initialization~\cite{he2015delving}, and parameterize the full prompt as the outer product of the $h$ and $w$ dimensional vectors.
 This lightweight representation preserves the spatial relationship between the prompt, scene, and trajectory heatmaps and is significantly more compact: it increases the model parameter size by less than $0.1\%$.
+We find empirically that this rank 1 matrix performs similarly to a full rank matrix.

 \para{Training} We learn the prompt $p$ while the predictor encoder $\pred_E$ and decoder $\pred_D$ are frozen.
 The predictor head $\pred_P$ is optionally tuned and the latent corridors can be trained individually on one scene at a time, or simultaneously amongst many scenes (see Section~\ref{sec:prompt_configs}).
 We use the same trajectory loss $\ell$ from Equation~\eqref{eq:train_loss} that the base predictor was pre-trained with.